Taiwolawal/EFK-PROJECT/README.md

 ![image](https://github.com/user-attachments/assets/cbd10d22-cdbc-48d4-ab8f-99ebc362e576)

-Please make sure whenever you want to install both ElasticSearch and Kibana, you can use this same version.
+Please make sure whenever you want to install both ElasticSearch and Kibana, make sure that they are of the same version just like ```8.5.1``` for both.

 When installing ElasticSearch, specify the name of the storage class (ebs-gp3) we deployed earlier and the storage value (5Gi) we are interested in.